wantdev/sentinel-win64/README.md

-# Sucre Sentinel
+# Want Sentinel

 *You only need this if you are running a masternode and getting WATCHDOG_EXPIRED*

-Please test it and consider it to be a **beta**, something might fail (I don't have sucr in Windows).
+Please test it and consider it to be a **beta**, something might fail (I don't have want in Windows).

 Pick an executable (either win/lin) from : soon